jedlimlx/Supplemental-Patches-Website/content/index.md

 **A:** Please report it to me first, do not bother the developers of Complementary Shaders / Euphoria Patches.

 **Q:** The shaders I added aren't showing. <br>
 **A:** Try reloading the shaderpack, after ensuring that the resource-pack is loaded.
 Alternatively, check which layer the block is being rendered in using the [Euphoria Companion](https://modrinth.com/mod/euphoria-companion) mod.
-Certain blocks (e.g. glass blocks) may be rendered as cutouts rather than translucent blocks.
-You will need to change the layer they are rendered under using [blocks.properties.json](documentation/properties.json).
+Certain blocks (e.g. certain glass blocks) may be rendered as cutouts rather than translucent blocks.
+You will need to change the layer they are rendered under using [block.properties.json](documentation/properties.json).

 **Q:** The built-in shaders aren't working. <br>
 **A:** Similarly, try reloading the shaderpack and ensuring that the built-in resource-pack is loaded.